naomiperez/bitcamp2019/README.markdown

 An animated Octocat hacking away!

-Made with Processing written in Java.
+Made with Processing library and IDE for Java.
-My team member and I have no experience in Processing but we were both interested in using Java/Processing to make animations.
-We decided creating a hacking Octocat would be a great start!
+My team member and I have no experience in programmatic animation but we were both interested in using these software tools to make animations.
+We both have a passion for visual art and coding, so this project was really fun to create.

 Here she is: